Sue: Car seat and compatible stroller with adjustable handlebar and parent-facing solution for a newborn

 Image credits: Doona

-Next up, we’ll look at your car seat options: 1) Mountain Buggy Protect and 2) BeSafe iZi Go Modular X1 i-Size Infant Car Seat.
-Both of the car seats that I recommend are European and they both have separate base, which have load legs and rebound bars (excellent safety feature!).
+Next, we’ll look at your car seat options: 1) Mountain Buggy Protect and 2) BeSafe iZi Go Modular X1 i-Size Infant Car Seat.
+Both of the car seats that I recommend are European and they both have separate bases, which have load legs and rebound bars (excellent safety feature!).
 They can be easily installed in a similar manner in taxis or your parents’ car without needing the base.

 Car seat #1: Mountain Buggy Protect

 The Mountain Buggy Protect is an incredibly lightweight (just 3.2kg!) and narrow infant car seat, and I personally used it for my third baby.
 As you can see from the matrix, the car seat itself is $183 and the base costs $153.
 It’s a mid-range car seat, it’s got a nice fabric, it’s easy to use and most importantly, it has everything that you’d expect from a safety perspective.
 It also converts to a travel system easily—it uses the Maxi-Cosi/Cybex adapters so it’s compatible with the pram that I listed—and it’s a convenient travel solution for when you’re taking a taxi.
 The Protect is really a good value car seat and all of its features combine to make it very unique and that’s why we recommend it quite a lot.
-Besides, the protect capsule also offers multiple intuitive and convenient installation options—it can be installed using the vehicle’s seatbelt, the ISOfix base or an universal base (both ISOfix and seatbelt installation).
+Besides, the protect capsule also offers multiple intuitive and convenient installation options—it can be installed using the vehicle’s seatbelt, the Mountain Buggy ISOfix Base or the Mountain Buggy Universal Base (both ISOfix and seatbelt installation).

 Car seat #2: BeSafe iZi Go Modular X1 i-Size Infant Car Seat